YamenAjjour/fast-topi/README.md

 To get the news category for a given title you can use the command line client.
 A prerequisite is that the rest api is already deploied.
 ```
-python client --title Elon usk named Time's Person of the year for 2021
+python client.py --title "Elon usk named Time's Person of the year for 2021"
 ```